RaghadAlharrthi/digital-buck-converter-mixed-signal/README.md

 Gvd(s) = V_in / (LC·s² + (L/R)·s + 1)
 ```

 was computed in Python (`analog/py/bode_plot.py`).
-It is second-order because the circuit has two energy stores (L and C), which gives a resonance.
+It is second order because the circuit has two energy stores (L and C), which gives a resonance.

 ![Bode plot of Gvd(s)](analog/plots/bode_plot.png)

-**What this shows:** Top — the gain has a sharp resonant peak at f₀ = 5033 Hz, then rolls off at −40 dB/decade (two poles).
-Bottom — the phase drops steeply through the resonance.
+**What this shows:** Top the gain has a sharp resonant peak at f₀ = 5033 Hz, then rolls off at −40 dB/decade (two poles).
+Bottom the phase drops steeply through the resonance.
 The resonant frequency and quality factor are

 ```
 f₀ = 1 / (2π·√(LC)) ≈ 5033 Hz